 Financial services AI: beyond fraud detection

 Process AI delivers more consistent value than predictive AI in financial services.
-Focus on automation that works within regulations.
+While everyone chases better fraud detection, the real wins come from document processing and compliance automation that work within regulatory frameworks and deliver immediate ROI.

 Key takeaways